 German 1A is intended for students who have not had an opportunity to study German at school.
-By means of a fourth hour and additional work they will be expected to reach the same standard as that attained at the end of the year by students in German 1B, who enter with Matriculation German.
+By means of a fourth hour and additional work they will be expected to reach the same Standard as that attained at the end of the year by students in German 1B., who enter with Matriculation German.
 Students may not offer both 1A and 1B for credit towards a degree.

 Text Books: Betz and Price: Learning German (American Book Co.).
-Winter: Pictorial Talks (Pitman).
-Koischwitz: Deutsche Fibel (Crofts).
+Winter: Pictorial Talks, Pitman).
+Koischwitz: Bilderlesebuch (Crofts).
 Thoma: Lausbubengeschichten (Heath).
-Practical Travel Talks (Harrap)
+Practical Travel Talks (Harrap).

+C. H. Mercer.
 1B.
 Tu., Th. and S. at 10 a. m.

-Prerequisite. - Matriculation German.
+Prerequisite.-Matriculation German.

-Text Books: Burkhard: Lernen Sie Deutsch (Copp.
-Clark).
+Text Books: Burkhard: Lernen Sie Deutsch (Copp, Clark).
 Heyse: L'Arrabbiata (Heath).
 Thoma: Cora (Heath).
 Meyer: Das neue Deutschland (Bell).
-Siepmann: Perlen deutscher Dichtung (Macmillan).
-Linguaphone Conversational Course.
-Practical Travel Talks (Harrap).
+Gerstäcker: Germelshausen (Heath Graded Readers).
+Practical (Bell).
+Gerstäcker: Ge Travel Talks (Harrap).
+Practical

-2. M., W. and F. at 2.30 p. m.
+M. W. and F. at 2.30 p. m.
+2.